da2so/da2so.github.io/_posts/2021-01-24-Knowledge_Distillation_via_Softmax_Regression_Representation_Learning.md

 ### <span style="color:gray"> 1.1 Motivation </span>

 The authors of this paper try to make the outputs of student network be similar to the outputs of the teacher network.
 Then, they have advocate for a method that optimizes not only the output of softmax layer of the student network but also the output feature of its penultimate layer.
-Beacuse optimizing the output feature of the penultimate layer is related to representation learning, they propose two approaches.
+Because optimizing the output feature of the penultimate layer is related to representation learning, they propose two approaches.

 ### <span style="color:gray"> 1.2 Goal </span>

 The **first thing** is a direct feature matching approach which focuses on optimizing the student penultimate layer.
-Because the first approach detached from the classification task, they propose the **second approach** that is to decouple representation learning and classification and utlize the teacher's pre-trained classifier to train the sutdent's penultimate layer feature.
+Because the first approach detached from the classification task, they propose the **second approach** that is to decouple representation learning and classification and utilize the teacher's pre-trained classifier to train the student's penultimate layer feature.

 ## 2. Definition